 – Persistent unwillingness to write.
 We either get people to write for us or we avoid writing altogether.

-The habits above over time further weakened our writing.
+The habits above, over time, further weakened our writing.
 Then when placed in competitive environments, our ineffective writing skills lost us business opportunities or cost us promotions.

-So while we’re all educated and can write passably, we often struggle with writing effectively in the business context.
+So, while we’re all educated and can write passably, we often struggle with writing effectively in the business context.

 The solutions are simple but must be consistently applied.
 To change those bad habits, you should: